tahoe-lafs/tahoe-lafs/docs/proposed/magic-folder/remote-to-local-sync.rst

   Therefore, an upload will be triggered for ``foo`` after its change, which is correct and avoids data loss.

+If the replaced file did not already exist, an ``ENOENT`` error occurs at step 4b, and we continue with steps 4c and 4d.
+The other process' rename races with our link operation in step 4c.
+If the other process wins the race then the effect is similar to Interleaving C, and if we win the race this it is similar to Interleaving D. Either case avoids data loss.

 On Windows, the internal implementation of `ReplaceFileW`_ is similar to what we have described above for Unix; it works like this: